 What are the benefits for beginner readers to point to the words in the text?

-2. Blending left to right through the word.
+- Blending left to right through the word.
 By moving our finger under the word we remind the reader that we blend sounds in the word from right to left.
-A times we are just tracking what we are reading but we stop or go back with our finger to point to a word that was not read correctly, or if what we read did not make sense.
+At times we are just tracking what we are reading but we stop or go back with our finger to point to a word that was not read correctly, or if what we read did not make sense.

-4. Keep your place on the line and one the page.
+- Keep your place on the line and on the page.
 Some readers skip lines or lose their place on the page.
 Pointing to words helps them to keep their place.
 Later, once they are fluent readers, they can use a reading ruler but at the beginner stages, pointing to the words keeps the place on the page and keeps the place that the reader is reading.

 Make pointing cool